MattPD/cpplinks/debugging.md

 	+ Learning From Your Bugs - https://henrikwarne.com/2016/04/28/learning-from-your-bugs/
 * How to Debug - John Regehr - https://blog.regehr.org/archives/199
 * I tend to prefer debugging with release builds instead of debug builds - Ken Johnson (Skywing) - http://www.nynaeve.net/?p=184
-* When debugging a stack overflow, you want to focus on the repeating recursive part - https://blogs.msdn.microsoft.com/oldnewthing/20090107-00/?p=19573
+* When debugging a stack overflow, you want to focus on the repeating recursive part - Raymond Chen - https://blogs.msdn.microsoft.com/oldnewthing/20090107-00/?p=19573

 ## Books